-Upon conclusion of the investigation of a complaint, Internal Affairs will notify the complainant of the findings.
+Upon conclusion of the investigation of a complaint, Internal Affairs will notify the complainant and the accused employee of the findings.
 The Columbia Police Department makes every effort to investigate and adjudicate all complaint within a practical time frame from the time a complaint is made.
-However, circumstances such as case complexity and witness availability, can prolong complaint investigations.
+However, circumstances such as case complexity and witness availability, can prolong complaint